Spanish and Spanish Translation and Interpreting

 - Participate in long-term and short-term study abroad in Spain and throughout Latin America

-Alumni of the USC Upstate Spanish program have joined the Peace Corps and made a difference in the lives of people around the world, become certified teachers in South Carolina, moved to Spain or Latin America to teach English, or earned positions in training, human resources, communications, management, and other areas within international corporations both locally and in global markets.
+Alumni of the USC Upstate Spanish program have worked with local, national, and international community organizations, such as the Peace Corps, and made a difference in the lives of people around the world, become certified teachers in South Carolina, moved to Spain or Latin America to teach English, or earned positions in training, human resources, communications, management, and other areas within international corporations both locally and in global markets.
 Students who earn a double-major in Spanish and business, criminal justice, nursing, psychology, non-profit administration, child advocacy studies, informatics, education, or engineering technology management make themselves more competitive and better prepared to become future leaders in any career they choose.

 Translation and Interpreting